 If you fail to return the device and/or related components at the end of the school year, upon withdrawal or when directed to do so, the device and related components will be considered stolen property.
 In that case, the district will not release your records and will file a police report.
 You must return the district-provided charging accessory and protective case/sleeve, and any other device related items issued by the district when you return your device.

-Elementary Device (Apple IPad) Repair Costs
+Elementary Device (Apple IPad) Repair or Replacement Costs